0Pr1me/sweet-dwl-dotfiles/README.md

 # sweet-dwl-dotfiles

-Sweet dwl config along with all neccessary components to create a sweet desktop experience :)
+A lightweight desktop experience for Arch-based GNU/Linux distributions made with a custom dwl configuration :) Comes with a installer too!

 ![screenshot_2024-11-17-155846](https://github.com/user-attachments/assets/64958040-6dcf-4c87-8339-34c918afab2f)

 # This cofniguration contains: